r2u: CRAN as Ubuntu Binaries

 Usage Statistics

 Usage is vibrant.
-As of early 2024, about 300,000 packages are shipped per week, with a total of now over sixteen million packages shipped.
+As of summer 2024, over 300,000 packages are shipped per week, with a total of now over twenty four million packages shipped.
 Early September 2023 also had the most recent and dramatic spike of over three million packages in two days.
-The following chart gives a summary of cumulative and average weekly downloads (the latter one on a log scale) as of December March.
+The following chart gives a summary of cumulative and average weekly downloads (the latter one on a log scale) as of August.

 Support